jamesliley/OptHoldoutSize/OptHoldoutSize/cran_comments.md

 ## Other

 The methods in this package were developed by the authors.
-A reference paper will be submitted to arXiv in the next few weeks.
+We have recently submitted a paper detailing the methods and have placed the paper on arXiv, with a link in the DESCRIPTION.

 Thank you for your consideration of our package.